-A squeeze page is a landing page which is specifically designed to collect e-mail addresses from visitors and prospects.
-Squeeze pages are designed in such a way as to use incentives, scarcity, and other psychological tactics in order to “squeeze” a visitor into providing their e-mail.
+A squeeze page is a landing page that is specifically designed to collect email addresses from visitors and potential customers.
+Squeeze pages are designed to use incentives, scarcity and other psychological tactics in order to “squeeze” a visitor into providing their email.

-Despite the many digital marketing channels that exist today, e-mail is still one of the most effective channels for online marketing.
-As such, many companies work hard to collect e-mail addresses from prospects, as part of the sales lead generation funnel, so that they can market to them later.
+Despite the many digital marketing channels that exist today, email is still one of the most effective channels for online marketing.
+As such, many companies work hard to collect email addresses from prospects, as part of the sales lead generation funnel, so that they can market to them later.

-Squeeze pages are an extreme form of landing page which are designed solely to collect e-mails.
+Squeeze pages are an extreme form of lead capture that are designed solely to collect emails.
 Squeeze pages often employ multiple persuasion techniques as well as a simple design with a primary CTA focused on getting customers to opt-in to email marketing.

-Once the e-mail is collected, it is typically added to an e-mail autoresponse list, in which marketing automation can be used to send targeted e-mails to the prospect aimed at eventually converting them into a customer.
-Unscrupulous marketers may also sell lists of e-mail addresses or use the lists that they acquire through squeeze pages to market affiliate products.
+Once the email is collected, it is typically added to an email list in which marketing automation can be used to send targeted, autoresponder emails to the prospect, aimed at eventually converting them into a customer.
+Unscrupulous marketers may also sell lists of their email subscribers or use the lists that they acquire through squeeze pages to market affiliate products.

 Marketers generally keep the content – and the distractions – on a squeeze page to a minimum.
 Unlike a typical homepage or directory page, a squeeze page usually does not include a search box, navigational links or any other way to browse additional information.

-The page is designed to keep the user focused on the singular goal of handing over their e-mail address.
+The webpage is designed to keep the user focused on the singular goal of handing over their email address.

-Many squeeze pages offer free giveaways such as free ebooks, white papers, videos, case studies, and reports as a way to incentivise users to provide their e-mail address.
+Many squeeze pages offer free giveaways such as free ebooks, white papers, videos, case studies, and reports as a way to incentivize users to provide their email address.

-In addition to text, some squeeze pages also utilize informative ‘teaser’ content such as video that helps to promote whatever the squeeze page promises to deliver.
+In addition to text, some squeeze pages also utilize informative ‘teaser’ content such as videos that help promote whatever the squeeze page promises to deliver.

 Squeeze pages vary by industry and content type, but all include some combination of the following: